orenmeironn/coding-challenge/README.md

 - Use React, TypeScript, and Next.js to implement the application.
 - Use the DummyJson API to fetch a list of products.
 - Display the list of products in a user interface.
 Each product should display the following information: title, description, rating, and product image.
 - Implement infinite scroll so that the list can be scrolled indefinitely.
-When the user reaches the bottom of the list, the application should fetch the next batch of products and append them to the list.

 ## Bonus
 - Use virtualization to optimize performance.
 The list should only render the items that are currently visible on the screen. (can implement third party)